 Large energy companies are announcing low-carbon hydrogen development projects.
 Most of the hydrogen scaling up project announcements have been from the oil and gas sector.
 These projects mainly focus on meeting actual demand from industrial clusters and their internal demand using the existing gas infrastructure.
 BP in Australia, Shell in the Netherlands, Equinor in the UK, Sasol in South Africa, and Sinopec in China announced large green hydrogen projects.
 Repsol, in Spain, announced a quarter of its capital expenditure on low carbon projects, including hydrogen, through 202511.
 Large utility companies started to react by announcing electrolysis infrastructure projects for hydrogen production to complement their renewable assets12.
 ACWA Power in Saudi Arabia is involved in a \$6.5 billion green hydrogen project.
 NextEra in the US is working on a green hydrogen pilot using solar energy to meet the demand of its plant in Florida, which today operates with natural gas.
-San Diego Gas & Electric announced two green hydrogen storage projects, and Ohio's Long Ridge Energy Terminal confirmed its plans to convert a gas power plant to 100% green hydrogen through an alliance with GE, a gas turbine manufacturer and Siemens.
+San Diego Gas & Electric announced two green hydrogen storage projects, and Ohio's Long Ridge Energy Terminal confirmed its plans to convert a gas power plant to 100% green hydrogen13.
+In Europe, the German utility Uniper developed a decarbonisation strategy to transform its gas power production to hydrogen through an alliance with GE, a gas turbine manufacturer and Siemens.
 Iberdrola, in Spain, will work on an innovation project to build an electrolyser powered by solar energy, which will supply hydrogen demand of an ammonia plant 14.